usaid-cs/yesterday-i-learned/android.md

 1. CyanogenMod supports [9 out of however many](https://wiki.lineageos.org/devices/athene/#special-boot-modes) Moto G4s out there.

 ## Android Dev
+1. `minSdkVersion=x` prevents the APK from being installed on anything less than. `targetSdkVersion=x` disables extra compatibility code that is run to keep the APK compatible with version x.
 1. Android Studio 0.80 beta is, by default, [broken](http://stackoverflow.com/questions/24465289/android-studio-failure-install-failed-older-sdk).
 1. Handling menu clicks is as stupid as you want it to be, but [here is a simpler one](http://stackoverflow.com/a/7480103/1558430)
 1. For whatever reason, [it is impossible to set a negative value on a NumberPicker](http://stackoverflow.com/questions/20968561/android-numberpicker-negative-values).
 You can only subtract the value by a negative number after the fact.